HandyKurniawan/na_polar_codes_framework/README.md

 ...
 ```

-We can also set the default value in `config.ini` to compile the circuit:
+You can also set the default value in `config.ini` to compile the circuit:

 ```terminal
 [QuantumConfig]